cornusandu-org/BetterSTD-linux/README.md

-# BetterSTD
+# BetterSTD-linux (Better
-#### An extension of the C++ Standard Library
+#### An extension of the C++ Standard Library, recommended for Linux

 ---

 > [!IMPORTANT]
-> BetterSTD is **not** a replacement for the default standard library, nor is it meant to be.
+> BetterSTD-linux is **not** a replacement for the default standard library, nor is it meant to be.
 It is simply an extension meant to be used alongside the standard library.

+> [!TIP]
+> BetterSTD-linux contains certain functions that only work on Linux/UNIX/Posix.
+If you want a cross-platform-only version, check out [BetterSTDL (Original)](https://github.com/cornusandu-org/BetterSTD).
 <br>

-## bstd/libstdc
+## bstdl/libstdc
 BetterSTD also provides some re-implementations of libstdc that aim to be cross-platform.
 These functions are:
 * `POINT alloc_mem(POINT base, size_t size)`: mmap / VirtualAlloc
 * `Page alloc_page(POINT base, PageSize size = PageSize::NORMAL)`: mmap / VirtualAlloc (for a single, entire page)